 The Parks College graduate engineering and aviation programs are organized around a unique curriculum that prepares students with a solid theoretical and practical foundation to become effective leaders in all facets of their chosen discipline.
 By involving students in fundamental and applied research, encouraging collaboration across departments, and partnering within and outside institutions and organizations, Parks College of Engineering and Aviation graduate students gain a rich education in their chosen discipline.
-The college offers Master of Science and Doctoral of Philosophy degrees in Aviation Science and Engineering, Civil Engineering, Electrical and Computer Engineering, Engineering Physics, and Aviation Science.
+The college offers Master of Science and Doctoral of Philosophy degrees in Aviation Science and Engineering with courses in the areas of Aerospace and Mechanical Engineering, Biomedical Engineering, Civil Engineering, Electrical and Computer Engineering Physics, and Aviation Science.